kodack64/Q3DE/README.md

 so that compilers can find `./fig3_8_logical_error_rate_with_anomaly/src/blossom5/PerfectMatching.h`, for example.

 ## Validation
-Each folder will regenerate figures or tables used in the paper.
+Each folder will typically regenerate figures or tables used in the paper.
 The regenerated figures should be the same within a statistical fluctuation by Monte-Carlo sampling.
+The parameters for high-level synthesis also fluctuate according to the chosen random seed.

 ## Tested environment
 We tested our codes on Windows 11 and Ubuntu 20.04 LTS on Windows Subsystem Linux.